Robot-assisted surgery in Denver, CO

 Our spine surgeons use specialized robotic technology to perform spinal procedures.
 The technology creates a 3D image of the spine to help increase the precision of the procedure while also reducing the trauma to the body that is typically seen with surgery.
 Learn more about spine procedures

-Lung cancer surgery, lobectomy and mediastinal masses (chest tumor) resection can be performed with the assistance of the robot, leaving less trauma on the body.
+Lung nodule biopsy, lung cancer surgery, lobectomy and mediastinal masses (chest tumor) resection can be performed with the assistance of the robot, leaving less trauma on the body.
 Learn more about thoracic procedures

 Our highly trained urologic surgeons use the robotic-assisted technique to perform many types of urologic surgery including, prostatectomy, nephrectomy, partial nephrectomy, pyeloplasty, cystectomy, partial cystectomy, adrenalectomy, lymph node dissection, ureter reconstruction, vesicovaginal fistula repair and sacrocolpopexy.
 Learn more about urology procedures